-The Baltimore Workforce Investment Board has selected eight targeted industries for workforce development.
-To choose the most promising industries, the BWIB analyzed current need, wage growth, past employment growth, projected employment growth, potential for career ladders and availability of entry-level jobs.
+The Baltimore Workforce Development Board has selected eight targeted industries for workforce development.
+To choose the most promising industries, the Board analyzed current need, wage growth, past employment growth, projected employment growth, the potential for career ladders, and availability of entry-level jobs.
 The current or projected availability of local economic development support and grant funding was also considered.

 Health Care and Social Assistance